Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_wire_stripped_1200.jpg

-Additionally strip 8mm on the power supply wires of the led pixels (blue and red wires).
+Additionally strip 8mm on the power supply wires of the LED pixels (blue and red wires).

 Connect the Wires
 -----------------

+Pay attention to correctly constructing the power supply wiring.
+Incorrect wiring can damage the LED pixels.

 Start the wiring with the 95cm cable.
-It will connect the power supply to the last connected led pixels.
-Take two 2-wire clamps and connect one to the red led pixel wire and one on to the blue led pixel wire.
-The blue wire will be connected with the black power supply wire.
-The red wire of the pixels will be connected with the red wire of the power supply.
-After that install it the 95cm power supply calbe as depicted in the following picture.
+It will connect the power supply to the last connected LED pixels.
+Take two 2-wire clamps and connect one to the :led-pixel-red:`red` LED pixel wire and one on to the :led-pixel-blue:`blue` LED pixel wire.
+The :led-pixel-blue:`blue` wire will be connected with the :power-black:`black` power supply wire.
+The :led-pixel-red:`red` wire of the pixels will be connected with the :power-red:`red` wire of the power supply.
+After that install it the 95cm power supply cable as depicted in the following picture.

 .. image:: /Images/Kits/kit_blinkenlights_wago_2x_connected_350.jpg